MaxB5282/DATA530-Final/README.md

 ## Replication

-In order to replicate this code, make sure to have all necessary library installed from the import section from the (make notebook)[Final Project.ipynb]
+In order to replicate this code, make sure to have all necessary library installed from the import section from the [main notebook](Final Project.ipynb)